heatherhutchinson211/Amazon_Vine_Analysis/README.md

 ![no vine](https://github.com/heatherhutchinson211/Amazon_Vine_Analysis/blob/main/no_vine.png)

-There were 380604 reviews with vine.
+There were 380604 reviews that were not with vine.

 ![vinereviews](https://github.com/heatherhutchinson211/Amazon_Vine_Analysis/blob/main/vine_review.png)